arviz-devs/GSoD/2022/project_idea.md

     when merged.
 Reexecuting and updating code outputs can have manual steps.
 * Set up all a proof of concept in the [bayesian-workflow](https://github.com/arviz-devs/bayesian-workflow) repo together with all CI/CD necessary for updating the content.
+* Regular presentations to the ArviZ team about the writing workflow
 * Write documentation about maintaining the repository.
 * Define the style and structure of the resource.
 * Start adding some example/template pages (together with the ArviZ educational lead).